 Each item may be marked with unsupported metamodel when the document template is not compatible with the version of FAIR Wizard.
 Metamodel Schemas are used to define structures that developers can interact with.
-If the template originates from the DSW Registry and the registry is configured, update available will appear.
+If the template originates from the FAIR Wizard Registry, update available will appear.